dstackai/dstack/docs/docs/reference/dstack.yml/dev-environment.md

 `A100:80GB` (one A100 of 80GB), `A100:2` (two A100), `24GB..40GB:2` (two GPUs between 24GB and 40GB),
 `A100:40GB:2` (two A100 GPUs of 40GB).

+??? info "Google Cloud TPU"
+    To use TPUs, specify its architecture prefixed by `tpu-` via the `gpu` property.

+    ```yaml
+    type: dev-environment

+    ide: vscode

+    resources:
+      gpu:  tpu-v2-8
+    ```

 ??? info "Shared memory"
     If you are using parallel communicating processes (e.g., dataloaders in PyTorch), you may need to configure `shm_size`, e.g. set it to `16GB`.